 If your pet is coughing, has diarrhea, is vomiting, or is lethargic, please notify us prior to your arrival.
 A member of our health care team will assist you and your pet directly to an examination room to prevent the possible spread of contagious diseases to other pets.

 All fees are due when services are rendered.
-We accept Visa, MasterCard, Discover, American Express, debit cards, cash, and personal checks.
-If you are paying by check, you MUST have either a driver’s license or a state ID card.
+We accept Visa, MasterCard, Discover, American Express, debit cards and cash.
 We do NOT offer payment plans through our hospital, but do offer CareCredit and Scratchpay as other payment options.

 CareCredit is a healthcare credit card designed for your health, and wellness needs.
 It's a way to pay for the costs of many treatments and procedures and allows you to make convenient monthly payments.
 CareCredit is accepted at over 200,000 providers nationwide for LASIK and Vision Care, Cosmetic and Dermatology Procedures, Dentistry, Veterinary, Hearing Care and other specialties.